.

 While it’s clear that clinical labs and pathology groups have inherent cyber vulnerabilities, if proper steps are taken to strengthen their cyber defense, these vulnerabilities can be lessened.

 Being fully aware of the threats and following best practices for mitigation are important first steps.
-Lab leaders should also strongly consider investing in additional security measures like LigoLab’s Enhanced Backup Services and the audit services offered by Law & Forensics.
+Lab leaders should also strongly consider investing in additional security measures, such as LigoLab’s Enhanced Backup Services and the audit services offered by Law & Forensics.

 Those interested in learning more should contact LigoLab Support at Support@LigoLab.com.